jethornton/flexgui/docs/source/spindle.rst

 Spindle
 =======

+A QSpinBox with the object name `spindle_speed_sb` controls the spindle speed.

 On start up Flex will see if the following items are in the `SPINDLE_0` section of the ini file.
 ::